romainpi/berkelium/README.txt

 On Linux, just run "make" again, and copy the created executables.
 I recommend copying "libffmpegsumo.so" from chromium/src/out/Debug for video tag support, as well as any other plugins you may want to include.

+==== Support:

+Our new mailing list is at http://groups.google.com/group/berkelium

+Before asking a question, search on google with "berkelium", which will also find discussions in the old list archives as well.
+If you can't find the answer in the archives, feel free to ask a question to the mailing list.

+The authors below should be used only as a last resort, or for private matters.

 ==== About the authors:

 Main contributors: